Open prison theory

 What happened to it in that time, we don’t know!
 It might have been swallowed by a black hole, but we won’t know until the light reaches us.

-Our own galaxy is 0.1M light years across meaning it takes a photon that much time to travel in vacuum from one side to the other if it doesn't hit something.
+Our own galaxy is 0.1M light years across.
+It takes a photon that much time to travel in vacuum from one side to the other if it doesn't hit something.
 It is not that likely to hit something because the universe is 99.999999999999% empty space!

 The earth